genexus-books/gx-super-app/iOS/README.md

 1. Integration of the [iOS frameworks](GeneXus%20Frameworks/README.md) corresponding to [Super App Render](../SuperAppRender.md).
 2. Set certain values in the app's [Info.plist](ExampleSuperApp/Info.plist):
-	- `GXSuperAppProvisioningURL`: String corresponding to the [Mini Apps Center's](../Provisioning.md) URL, the provisioning server of the Mini Apps.
+	- `GXSuperAppProvisioningURL`: String corresponding to the [Mini App Center's](../Provisioning.md) URL, the provisioning server of the Mini Apps.
-	- `GXSuperAppId`: String corresponding to the Super App identifier, to be used at the Mini Apps Center.
+	- `GXSuperAppId`: String corresponding to the Super App identifier, to be used at the Mini App Center.
 If this key is not included, the app's [bundle identifier](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleidentifier) will be used.
-	- `GXSuperAppVersion`: String corresponding to the Super App version, to be used at the Mini Apps Center.
+	- `GXSuperAppVersion`: String corresponding to the Super App version, to be used at the Mini App Center.
 If this key is not included, the app's [CFBundleVersion](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleversion) will be used.
 	- `GXMiniprogramsEnabled`: Boolean with its value in true.
 Required to enable the Super App / Mini App functionality in the  [Super App Render](../SuperAppRender.md).
-3. The file [superapp.crt](ExampleSuperApp), corresponding to the public key that verifies the signature of the Mini Apps, once it's downloaded from the Mini Apps Center.
+3. The file [superapp.crt](ExampleSuperApp), corresponding to the public key that verifies the signature of the Mini Apps, once it's downloaded from the Mini App Center.
 It must be an app resource with that name.

-## Communication API with the Mini Apps Center
+## Communication API with the Mini App Center

-To access the Mini Apps that are available on the Mini Apps Center, the class `GXSuperAppProvisioning` is used.
+To access the Mini Apps that are available on the Mini App Center, the class `GXSuperAppProvisioning` is used.
 It's included in the `GXSuperApp` framework.

 This class provides four methods to load Mini Apps, using different criteria.
 In all cases, there are parameters in common: